Arjun-Ghimire/PHP-Database-Connection-With-MySql/README.md

 First execute the sql command on your dbms, Once you have done that save index.php and send.php on a same folder on the root server directory.
 After that set password and username of your database by default it will be root and empty password if you haven't done any edit.

-Once databaes setup and connection is made simply enter the value and click on submit then record will be sent to database.
+Once database setup and connection is made simply enter the value and click on submit then record will be sent to database.